 When corrected for search effort in the field, participant groups found 1.8 species per party hour, a value not much lower than the mean for counts of the previous 10 years and within the range of earlier counts (1.8-2.2).
 However, they found only 43 individual birds per hour, well below the 10-year mean of 59.6, as well as below the 10-year range (47.7-68.2).

 Some species experienced dramatic declines.
 For example, nectarivores (e.g., hummingbirds and Bananaquits) showed a significant drop, which was not surprising given the loss of flowers to high winds.
 Most shorebird species fell too.
-But a few actually increased, including Scaly-naped Pigeon, Red-legged Thrush, Puerto Rican Oriole, and Puerto Rican Tody.
+Surprisingly, however, a few actually increased, including Scaly-naped Pigeon, Red-legged Thrush, Puerto Rican Oriole, and Puerto Rican Tody.
 Others were essentially unchanged.

 The causes of these inconsistent results are unclear.
 Some birds may have had to forage more actively, causing them to be observed more frequently, even if there were fewer of them.
 And post-hurricane habitats themselves may lead to increased detection, as there are no leaves to obscure the birds.
 Moreover, because many areas lacked a canopy altogether, birds that typically spend time high in trees are forced to ground level, where they are more likely to be observed.
 And numerous birds may cluster around remaining food sources (e.g., Royal Palms for frugivores), increasing the probability of detection.